 Golf carts use 8 volt golf cart batteries, 12 volt or 6 volt battery packs to power their electric motors.

-The 8 volt golf cart battery is the most common.
+The 8 volt golf cart battery is the most common in our golf cart community.
 Of course no golf cart runs on one battery like a car.
 They come in packs.
 Most battery packs are made up of 6 batteries.
+This means you would have a series of six 8-volt batteries connected in series (8 volts x 6 batteries = 48 volts).
 The total golf cart battery voltage for six 8 volt batteries is 48.

 If you are thinking of getting a new Club car golfcart, they all use 8 volt batteries - 6 of them for 48 volts.